Heizal/portfolio-master/README.md

 # MY PORTFOLIO
-This is my porfolio site containing the projects that I have built in Reactjs
+This is my porfolio site containing the projects that I have worked on

 ## Live Link
 https://heizal-nagginda-portfolio.netlify.app/